Back to previous page

 You can buy lunch and snacks at Fingal Bay, One Mile Beach, and Birubi Point.

-There are no dinner options at One Mile so you might choose to get takeaway delivered from various restaurants in Anna Bay.
+There are limited dinner options available year-round at One Mile so you might choose to get takeaway delivered from various restaurants in Anna Bay.
 Alternatively you could drive or catch a taxi or bus to Anna Bay, Nelson Bay or Shoal Bay for dinner.

 Check our bushwalking safety tips to make sure you pack all the essentials and are wearing the right gear.
 Our beach safety tips will help you stay safe in the water, as well as on the sand and rock platforms.